 Whatever they tell you, these are the top places in Brooklyn:

-- Speedy Romeo - this car repair shop-turned-pizzeria named after a car from 'Grand Theft Auto' is a culinary homage to traditional Italian pizza, with a thin crust and cooked in a wood-fired oven - don't miss it!
+- Speedy Romeo - this car repair shop turned pizzeria named after a car from 'Grand Theft Auto' is a culinary homage to traditional Italian pizza, thin crust and cooked in a wood-fired oven.
+Don't miss it!

-- Vinnie's Pizzeria - here you'll find the typical $1 New York slice in a place that doesn't want to impress anyone.
-The surprise is in the pizza and its taste, which you can enjoy to go: a good idea if you do the Contrasts Tour on the weekend since it will save you the hassle of finding a table in a restaurant.
+- Vinnie's Pizzeria - here you will find the typical $1 New York slice in a place that doesn't want to impress anyone.
+The surprise is in the pizza and its taste, which you can enjoy to go, which is a good idea if you do the Contrasts Tour on the weekend so you don't have to find a table in a restaurant.

-- Totonno's - a pizzeria famous throughout New York, whose signature dish is a simple but delicious Margherita.
-Being so popular, you may have some difficulty finding a table, so I recommend this option if you do the Contrasts Tour during the week.
+- Totonno's - a pizzeria famous throughout New York, whose signature dish is a simple but delicious margherita.
+Because it is so popular, you may have some difficulty finding a table, so I recommend this option if you do the Contrasts Tour during the week.

-If you have already satisfied your hunger for travel in the Big Apple and you want to complete your trip to New York with some of the organized day trips that can be done in one day, I recommend you to check out my practical guide on Day Trips from New York, where you will find a list of my top choices.
+If you have already satisfied your hunger for travel in the Big Apple and you feel like completing your trip to New York with some of the organized tours that can be done in one day, I recommend you to check my practical guide on 5 Day Trips from New Yorkwhere you can see which are the most interesting ones.

-Just a little spoiler: you will find why Niagara Falls and the Washington DC excursion are among my favorites.
+I can already tell you that Niagara Falls and the excursion to Washington DC are among my favorites.

 Frequently asked questions

 The contrast tour has an approximate duration of 5 hours.

 What am I going to see at the Tour de Contrastes?